hall-lab/speedseq/README.md

 * ROOT (required if running CNVnator)
 * Variant Effect Predictor (required if annotating VCF files)

+#### Configuration
+System paths to SpeedSeq's component software are specified in the [speedseq.config](bin/speedseq.config) file, which should reside in the same directory as the SpeedSeq executable (for alternate locations use the [-K flag](#usage)).
+Upon installation, SpeedSeq attempts to automatically generate this file, but manual editing may be necessary.

 #### Install core components
 The core components enable standard functionality outlined in [Quick start](#quick-start).
 ```